⚒️

 Trello

-Image from Gyazo Image from Gyazo This is a task board based on the kanban method (Toyota’s production system).
-It’s a simple setup of writing down tasks and arranging them, which is clear and suitable for team task management.
+Image from Gyazo Image from Gyazo It’s a task board based on the kanban system (Toyota’s production method).
+It’s simple — write tasks and line them up — but it’s easy to understand and suitable for team task management.

 Notion

-As previously mentioned, Notion has various features and can also be used for task management.
-Image from Gyazo Here’s an example of a template.
-You can create kanban or horizontally scrolling timeline formats, resembling Gantt charts.
+As mentioned above, Notion has many features and can also be used for task management.
+Image from Gyazo This is an example template.
+You can create kanban-style boards or horizontal-scroll timeline-style, gantt-like views like this.

 GitHub Projects

-GitHub has a feature called GitHub Projects, which adopts a Trello-like system.
-Image from Gyazo If you’re using GitHub Issues, you can utilize very powerful integrations, so I recommend it.
+GitHub also offers a Trello-like system called GitHub Projects.
+Image from Gyazo If you’re using GitHub Issues, you can take advantage of very powerful integrations, so it’s recommended.

 Conclusion

-This is a list of recommendations that I personally pushed upon everyone, but I believe there are many more good tools out there.
+That’s my personal list of recommended tools pushed onto everyone, but I believe there are many other great tools out there.

-If you have recommendations, please feel free to let me know via email or DM!
+If you have recommendations, please let me know by email or DM!!

 0 people clapped 0 times